New Short Course on Digital Technology: Technical Issues, Ethical Challenges, and Societal Impacts

 Fabienne AMADORI

-Co-President of ISIA, an IT firm based in the Hérault region that specializes in supporting companies through their digital transformation.
+Co-President of ISIA, an IT firm based in the Hérault region that specializes in supporting companies' digital transformation.

 She is also First Vice President of